 How to Make Homemade Ricotta Cheese

-Remember that time I took a cheese-making class at school and proceeded to declare that I would make it at home soon and share the process with you guys?
-Well, five months later, that is exactly what I’m doing…(sorry ‘bout that).
+Remember that time I took a cheese making class during culinary school and I promised I would share the process with you guys?
+Well, that’s exactly what I’m doing today.

-Regardless, this ricotta is simple to make (the active time is basically 15-20 minutes) and tastes delicious!
-It is significantly smoother and does not have the grainy texture you’ll often find in store-bought versions.
-And as an added bonus, homemade ricotta cheese is cheaper and doesn’t contain any weird stabilizers or gums.
+Homemade ricotta is simple to make and tastes fantastic.
+The active cooking time is 15 to 20 minutes total.
+It is also significantly smoother in texture and does not have the graininess that you’ll often find in store-bought ricottas, which can contain stabilizers or gums.

 Homemade Ricotta Cheese